-Title: DELTA - the development of a toolkit to improve dementia diagnosis and access to memory services for the British Urdu speaking population.
+Title: Improving access to memory services and an accurate dementia diagnosis for the British Urdu speaking population.

 Estimated rates of dementia show that South Asians between the ages of 65-79 have the highest prevalence of dementia in the UK and second highest for those above 80.
 Despite this the referral rate for South Asians to memory clinics is low, the dropout rate is high, and they are more likely to avail assistance late into the progression of dementia.